Muhammad-Hussain456/Fundamentals_of_Programming-/02_concept-of-programming-languages.md

-Computer cannot understand the high level programming language, that's why, **Translators**  are used to translate the high level programming language into machine language.
+Computer cannot understand high level programming language, that's why, **Translators**  are used to translate the high level programming language into machine language.

 ---